ibm-cloud-docs/power-iaas/set-full-linux.md

 The full Linux subscription feature OS filename starts with the Red Hat or Suse distribution name, `RHEL...` or `SLES...`.

+For SAP applications, ensure that you use an IBM stock OS image for SAP.
+These images are certified for SAP application use; bring your own images are not supported.
+To learn more about SAP applications with PowerVS, please see these [Must-Reads](https://cloud.ibm.com/docs/sap?topic=sap-power-vs-planning-items){: external} before you start deployment.
+{: note}

 ## Setting up full Linux subscription
 {: #set-full-Linux}